A colocalization spectral sequence: Construction of the spectral sequences

 This cochain complex is clearly $\cell_\tc^{\pi_*R} \pi_*M$, thus yielding the desired $\Espec^2$-page.

 To show conditional convergence we consider the following triangle of towers:

 The homotopy limit of the bottom tower is equivalent to the homotopy limit of the tower:

-which is shown to be zero in~\cite[IV.5]{EKMM}.
+which is zero since we assume conditional convergence of the nullification spectral sequence.
 The homotopy limit of the middle tower is clearly zero, hence the homotopy limit of the top tower is also zero.
 As in~\cite[IV.5]{EKMM}, this implies that:

 and

 resulting in conditional convergence as defined in the work of Boardman~\cite{BoardmanCCSpecSeq}. \end{proof}